stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The Y coordinate of the viewport origin is also shifted to the bottom of the viewport.

-However we eventually decided against using the global flip as the default setting for a couple of reasons:
+However we eventually decided against using this as the default implementation for a couple of reasons:

 1. This is a breaking change for existing code since flipping the Y axis also essentially flips the triangle winding order.

 2. The implementation actually flips the _coordinate space_ rather than simply flipping the frame buffer.
 This means that __all__ code still needs to be aware that the global flip is enabled (e.g. for the camera model and view transform later on) which seems to defeat the object.

-Therefore the _flip_ setting is disabled by default and we just accept that the Y direction is __down__ from this point forwards.
+Therefore `flip` is an optional helper method and we just accept that the Y direction is __down__ from this point forwards.

 ---